 Step 1: define the blockchain

-The Blockchain is Bitcoin's public ledger, the file that keeps track of where every Bitcoin was generated and sent to so that the world can look up where every Bitcoin is.
+The Blockchain is Bitcoin's public ledger, the technology that allows for consensus with no trust.
 Currency is the first logical application, but this technology applies to other ends as well, and, just like the internet in the 90s, we're slowly discovering new ways to apply it.
 Humanity has created a way for mathematical algorithms to replace institutions of today inexpensively and without authoritative control.

 Step 2: Define cryptocurrencies